BasicPrimitives/javascript/readme.md

 ### Compatible
 * Works in AngularJS and ReactJS
 * Works in jQuery UI widgets.
-* Supports customization of diagram nodes with nested components using various frameworks and templates
+* Supports nested components and nodes templates
+* Supports Drag & Drop frameworks

 ### Dynamic
 * Through a full API you can add, remove and modify individual items and their properties at any other time after organizational chart rendering.
 Widget update time is as fast as its navigation.